-If you are in any of these higher risk groups, it is important to be aware of the signs and symptoms of potential skin cancer.
+If you are in any of these higher risk groups, it is important to be aware of potential skin cancer causes.
 Additionally, it is very important that you try to reduce the risk factors, the most important being proper skin care and reduction in sun exposure.

 Says Dr. Thomas Wright of the Laser Lipo and Vein Center, “Skin cancer can be easily and effectively treated if diagnosed in its earliest stages.
 We emphasis the importance of self skin checks and see a physician should any symptoms be seen.”

 “We urge anyone who wants to know if they are in higher risk groups or just want more information to contact us today.
 Our staff is very knowledgeable about skin cancer, how to avoid it, and how to effectively treat it.”